web2py/py4web/docs/chapter-06.rst

 Notice that the Condition fixtures takes a function as first argument which is called `on_request` and must evaluate to True or False.

-Also notice that in the above example the Condition dependes on the Session therefore it must be listed after `session` in `action.uses`.
+Also notice that in the above example the Condition depends on the Session therefore it must be listed after `session` in `action.uses`.

 If False, by default, the Condition fixture raises 404.